madebywink/code-guide/javascript/README.md

-# Wink's Very Basic JavaScript Paradigm Guide
+# Wink Digital Guide to Writing Testable JavaScript

 Code which can be reasoned about can be tested.
 Its behavior can be well-understood and accurately predicted by those who develop, maintain, and use it.